tilt-dev/tilt-extensions/helm_resource/README.md

 how to build one of these images, this will be an error.

 `image_keys`: A list of specifications for how to inject images into the chart.
 Must be the same length as `image_deps`.
-There are two common patterns.
+Examples of accepted values:

-- If your chart accepts an image as a single tagged image reference, specify the key as a string.
+- `'image'`: A chart that accepts a single tagged image reference, passed as a string.

-- If your chart accepts an image as a 'repository' and a 'tag', spectify the key as a tuple ('image.repository', 'image.tag').
+- `('image.repository', 'image.tag')`: A chart that accepts an image as a separate repository and tag, passed as a 2-element tuple.
 This is how charts created with `helm create` are structured.

-- If your chart accepts an image as a 'registry', 'repository' and a 'tag', specify the key as a tuple ('image.registry', 'image.repository', 'image.tag').
+- `('image.registry', 'image.repository', 'image.tag')`: A chart that accepts
+  an image as a 'registry', 'repository' and a 'tag', passed as a 3-element tuple.
   This is another common pattern used by many charts.

+- `[('image.repository', 'image.tag'), ('initImage.repository', 'initImage.tag')]`:
+  A chart that uses the same image in two different values.
+Passed as a list.

 `flags`: Additional flags to pass to `helm install`.
 For example: